ORANGE COUNTY DUI ATTORNEYOVER 25 YEARS OF EXPERIENCE IN CRIMINAL AND DUI DEFENSE,

 Understanding DUI Arrests & California Court Procedure

-Being accused of DUI in California is a terrifying thing.
-Most times, you are arrested on the spot, where the crime allegedly happened.
+Being accused of driving under the influence DUI in Southern California is a terrifying thing.
+Most times, you are arrested on the spot where the crime allegedly happened.

 In any of these situations, the arresting officers must conduct an arrest within the limits of the law.
 It's also important to keep in mind that just because you are arrested for a crime you may or may not have committed, you still have rights.